maxwolf621/Notes/DesignPattern/B_Template.md

  * @apinote
  *   sub-class Tea that extends caffeineBeverage
  */
-publicclass Tea extends CaffeineBeverage
+public class Tea extends CaffeineBeverage
 {
     /*
-     * @Description
+     * @description
      *      it implements abstract functions from the base
      * @return Print Steeping the tea
      */